Digital Technologies

 Course Overview

 Digital Technologies is a course of study at Griffith University for undergraduate students undertaking a Bachelor of Education having studied prerequisite computing courses, and graduate students undertaking a Master of Secondary Teaching having previously completed a computer science related degree; so that knowledge of computer programming and information systems is assumed.
 This course prepares students to teach the Digital Technologies subject for Years 7-10 students in Secondary Schools.
-Digital Solutions will subsequently explore the Years 11 and 12 curriculum in Tri-Semester 2.
+Digital Solutions will subsequently explore the Years 11 and 12 curricula in Tri-Semester 2.

 Course Structure